madsbangh/EasyButtons/README.md

 ## How to use
 ### Install via Git URL
 Project supports Unity Package Manager.
-To install project as Git package do the following:
+To install the project as a Git package do the following:

 1. Close the Unity project and open the `Packages/manifest.json` file.
 2. Update dependencies to have `com.madsbangh.easybuttons` package: